Mental Health Anwar Francis Mental Health Anwar Francis

 Read More

-Good Feelings: The Family as Our First School of Love
+Why the Family is the First School of Love

 Since there are not, and in my mind, it is hard to fathom that there ever will be, a multitude of schools that exist primarily for the purpose of cultivating the skills necessary for loving and fostering healthy relationships, one must be resigned to the fact that the family, by default functions as the primary school of love.
 This being the case, there are as many schools as there are families, most with some overlap in terms of the similarities and differences and very few that can be counted as being the same.
 It is within the confines of the family that love is defined.
 The family is where the meaning of love is given a structure and a shape.